-D'andrau mSCOA Function / IDP V (11-21-654) December 1 А nnual Targ et Directorate sub-function Outcome ref.
+D'andrasta mSCOA Function / sub- Outcome 100 (.
+Key performance indicator 11-21-654 NA/ a sel Baratia a А nnual Targe et Directorate function Outcome IDP ref.
 Key performance indicator Unit of Measurement Ward Baseline 22/23 23/24 24/25 25/26 26/27 Office of Municipal Manager Planning and Development / Economic Development/Planning A local economy that delivers on food security, job creation, education and skills development.
 SO1.1 Create full-time equivalents through EPWP initiatives by 30 June Number of full-time equivalents created by 30 June All - 552 553 553 553 553 Strategy, Economic Development, Planning Planning and Development / Economic Development/Planning A local economy that delivers on food security, job creation, education and skills development.
-SO1.2 Draft Economic Development Strategy and complete Investment Promotion Strategy by 30 June Economic Development Strategy and Investment Promotion Strategy completed by 30 June All - - 2 ı - ı Strategy, Economic Development, Planning Planning and Development / Economic Development/Planning A local economy that delivers on food security, job creation, education and skills development.
+SO1.2 Development of the Draft Local Economic Development Strategy by 30 June Draft Local Economic Development Strategy completed by 30 June All - - 1 - - - Strategy, Economic Development, Planning Planning and Development / Economic Development/Planning A local economy that delivers on food security, job creation, education and skills development.
+SO1.2 Development of the Draft Investment Promotion Strategy by 30 June Draft Investment Promotion Strategy completed by 30 June All - - 1 - - - Strategy, Economic Development, Planning Planning and Development / Economic Development/Planning A local economy that delivers on food security, job creation, education and skills development.
 SO1.3 To process 80% category 1 land-use applications received until 30 April through Municipal Planning Tribunal by 30 June % of category 1 land use applications processed All 80% 80% 80% 80% 80% 80% Strategy, Economic Development, Planning Planning and Development / Economic Development/Planning A local economy that delivers on food security, job creation, education and skills development.
 SO1.4 Number of processed building plans received before 1 July Number of building plans processed All 200 200 200 200 200 200 Strategy, Economic Development, Planning Planning and Development / Economic Development/Planning A local economy that delivers on food security, job creation, education and skills development.
-SO1.5 Ensuring a response time of 11 weeks for building plans submissions received in the current financial year for buildings / architectural buildings less than 500m2 (number of plans received / divided by number of weeks to process Average response time in weeks to process building plans All 11 weeks 11 weeks 11 weeks 11 weeks 11 weeks 11 weeks Strategy, Economic Development, Planning Planning and Development / Economic Development/Planning A local economy that delivers on food security, job creation, education and skills development.
-SO1.6 Ensuring a response time of 11 weeks for building plans submissions received in the current financial year for buildings / architectural buildings greater than 500m2 Average response time in weeks to process building plans All 11 weeks 11 weeks 11 weeks 11 weeks 11 weeks 11 weeks
+SO1.5 Ensuring a response time of 11 weeks for building plans submissions received in the current financial year for buildings / architectural buildings less than 500m2 (number of plans received / divided by number of weeks to process Average response time in weeks to process building plans AII 11 weeks 11 weeks 11 weeks 11 weeks 11 weeks 11 weeks Strategy, Economic Planning and Development / Economic A local economy that delivers on food security, job creation, education and SO1.6 Ensuring a response time of 11 weeks for building plans Average response time in weeks to process All 11 weeks 11 weeks 11 weeks 11 weeks 11 weeks 11 weeks